Carnosaur 2: Plot

 The group returns to the control room.
-They demand answers from McQuade, who reluctantly tells them about the dinosaurs' origins: two months earlier, a biotech firm had been working with fossilized DNA and genetic experiments, finding a way to recreate dinosaurs.
+They demand answers from McQuade, who reluctantly reveals the dinosaurs' origins: two months earlier, a biotech firm had been working with fossilized DNA and genetic experiments, finding a way to recreate dinosaurs.
 The government had sent in a team to contain the situation, and dozens of eggs were discovered and were stored at Yucca Mountain.
 The dinosaurs later hatched and killed the facility workers.
 Jesse informs the team of the facility's dynamite, and they decide to use it to blow up the plant and its dinosaurs, despite McQuade's objections.
-Demanding further answers from McQuade, he tells the team that the lower levels of the facility are a repository for atomic waste, including dozens of warheads.
+McQuade eventually says that the lower levels of the facility are a repository for atomic waste, including dozens of warheads.
 Radiation is now leaking from a containment unit, damaged by the dinosaurs, and a repository failure will occur in less than two hours, potentially setting off the warheads.

 Jesse devises a plan to crash the computers to send the site into emergency mode, which should get an evacuation squad to rescue them.
-Once the plan is put into place, the group begins making their way back to the surface, using dynamite rigged with tripwires to hold off the dinosaurs while getting to the elevator.
-A Velociraptor breaks into the elevator and eats Rawlins.
+Following the plan, the group begins making their way back to the surface, using dynamite rigged with tripwires to hold off the dinosaurs while getting to the elevator.
+A Velociraptor breaks into the elevator and kills Rawlins.
 The elevator's cables snap and it crashes.
 After they escape the elevator, Monk is injured as he accidentally activates a tripwire while fleeing from a Velociraptor.
 Too injured to walk, Monk and McQuade blow themselves up to kill the remaining Velociraptors.

 Jesse and Reed continue onward, but Reed trips over a wire and dangles from a platform, eventually suffering a long fall.
-Jesse makes his way to the surface and finds the evacuation team waiting, but they refuse to retrieve Reed due to the facility's imminent explosion.
-Jesse runs back in himself and helps Reed, and they narrowly avoid a Tyrannosaurus rex on their way to the rescue helicopter.
+Jesse reaches the surface and finds the evacuation team waiting, but they refuse to retrieve Reed due to the facility's imminent explosion.
+Jesse runs back in himself and helps Reed.
+En route to the rescue helicopter, they narrowly avoid a Tyrannosaurus rex.

 Jesse runs back and grabs the remote detonator to trigger the remaining dynamite.
-The T. rex bursts out of the building and kills one of the rescue team members.
-Jesse gets in a telescopic handler and uses it to battle the dinosaur, eventually pushing it down a large elevator shaft.
+The T. rex bursts out of the building and kills a rescue team member.
+Jesse gets in a telescopic handler and uses it to battle the dinosaur, eventually pushing it down an elevator shaft.
 The helicopter takes off, and Jesse detonates the rest of the dynamite, destroying the facility and preventing a meltdown.